2019: Finding the Wisdom

 3. Determination manifests discipline

 A milestone I'm most proud of this year is my financial status.
-I started paying attention to manage my money after I got accepted to work in Jakarta.
+I started paying attention to managing my money after I got accepted to work in Jakarta.
 I realized the temptation to spend it for the sake of "lifestyle" was high, yet I believed the control was in us, not the geography.
 After reviewing my expense pattern, I set some financial goals and surprisingly it motivated me to be disciplined in achieving them.
 Also, I never imagined that learning financial management could be this fun.
 I think the key was to be aware of our current priorities (identify risk profile first!) and stick to them.
 Sometimes it felt hard, like, I want to buy this, try that, travel to this, to that, and so on.
 But, the long-term impact was something I kept in mind which turns out to generate a positive behavior: self-discipline.

 4. A great cure called music

 Until now, I still couldn't believe that all my favorite artists holding a concert in the same year and I could watch it ALL.
 It was totally a blessing that warmed my heart every time I looked back.
 Started with my love Ed Sheeran in May, my old boyfriend Super Junior in June, and perfectly closed by my true prince Tulus in November.
 Two of them I went by myself and still enjoyed it a lot.
 Each had cured me with their own charm.
 Very grateful for all the love I received.
 (Will share the experience soon)

 Most of all, I kept things slow and I loved it.

 |Autumn in Japan